argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Git.md

 Git webhook notifications from GitHub and GitLab.
 The following explains how to configure a Git webhook for GitHub, but the same process should be applicable to other providers.

 !!! note
-    The ApplicationSet controller webhook does not use the same webhook as the API server as defined [here](../webhook.md).
-ApplicationSet exposes a webhook server as a service of type ClusterIP.
-An ApplicationSet specific Ingress resource needs to be created to expose this service to the webhook source.
+    ApplicationSet exposes the webhook server as a service of type ClusterIP.
+An Ingress resource needs to be created to expose this service to the webhook source.

 ### 1. Create the webhook in the Git provider